-How to uninstall drivers from Windows 10?
+How to Uninstall Drivers from Windows 10?

 Step 1.
-To uninstall drivers from Windows 10, open the Device Manager.
+Open the Device Manager.

 Step 2.
 The Device Manager shows a list of all the hardware components inside your computer or connected to it.
 It also includes emulated hardware by the apps that you have installed.
 They are organized by type.

 Step 3.
-In the Properties window of the selected hardware, click the
+In the Properties window of the selected hardware, click the Driver tab.
+Click the Uninstall Device button in the Driver tab to remove its driver completely.

 Step 4.
 An Uninstall Device dialog window opens.
 Check the box labeled “Delete the driver software for this device.”

 Step 5.
-Finally, click the
+Finally, click the Uninstall button to delete the drivers entirely from your PC.

 You can manually install the drivers when you need them in the future.